The Consumer Price Index, a big lie

 In other words, we think it has been at least 6.6% (not 3.3%) during the 2002-4 period.
 See the adjustment table below to see our best estimate for correction factors.

-Actual Consumer Price Index from the U.S. government
+Actual Consumer Price Index from the U.S. government, and our corrections

 Some final notes: All we're saying here is that inflation is roughly at least 3% higher than what is being reported and has been reported since when the Boskin Commission Report recommendations were implemented.
 For our predictions and thoughts on future inflation, please see our forecast and other pages.